 The first part of the Company Law in Singapore defines the subsidiary and holding companies and their subdivisions, entirely owned subsidiary and ultimate holding companies, as it follows:

 Part two of the Singapore Company Act defines the Trade Register and sets out regulations about the Act itself.
+Our Singapore company formation specialists can give you more details about the Company Act.

 According to the third part of the Company Law a legal entity in Singapore can be incorporated as a company limited by shares, limited by guarantee or as an unlimited company.
 The incorporation of these types of companies is done with the Companies Registrar in Singapore.
 The documents to be submitted with the Registrar are the Memorandum and Articles of Association of the company.
 Applicants will also be required to provide any other information required by the Trade Register and pay a registration fee.
 Singapore companies are required to have at least one founding member according to the Company Act.